Permanently.

 My eco-responsible choices

-When I talk about responsibility, I’m talking about concrete decisions made when choosing my suppliers—commitments that can be verified.
+When I talk about responsibility, I’m talking about concrete decisions made when choosing my suppliers, commitments that can be verified.

-Precious Metals.
+Precious metals.

 I source exclusively from suppliers who are members of the Responsible Jewellery Council (RJC).
 Founded in 2005, the RJC is the global benchmark for ethics in the Jewellery and watchmaking supply chain.
 Its members commit to strict criteria: human rights, working conditions, material traceability, and environmental impact.
 Over 2,000 companies worldwide are members, and my suppliers are among them.
-The origin of the material is part of the jewelry.
+The origin of the material is part of the jewellery.

 Packaging.

-I set these standards for myself because I believe that every decision made in the creation of a piece of jewelry has a real impact on the environment and future generations.
+I set these standards for myself because I believe that every decision made in the creation of a piece of jewellery has a real impact on the environment and future generations.
 These same generations who will inherit Honu Jewels.